unsw-cse-comp3900-9900/capstone-project-sunshine-waiter/README.md

     - git commit -m "some thing"
     - git push origin branch_name:username/branch_name
     ```
--   After push code, go to `github`, your pr will be prompted in the page, go and click `compare & pul request` and fill information and request a reviewer
+-   After push code, go to `github`, your pr will be prompted in the page, go and click `compare & pull request` and fill information and request a reviewer

 -   A PR cannot be merged before being approved